-• To conduct posted meetings with applicants or their appointed agent(s) and any other interested parties to review the information submitted by the applicant.

-• To request advice from other Town Boards, as necessary.

-• To report findings and recommendations in writing to the Board of Appeals, Planning Board, Building Inspector and the Zoning Enforcement -Officer by the date of a posted public hearing on said application or within twenty days of receiving a complete application for any permit not requiring a public hearing (e.g. sign permit, building permit).

-.02 Complete applications for Permits and Special Permits within the Coastal District, the Tisbury Island Road District and the Waterfront/Commercial District, and for any permits or Special Permits referenced by future by-law amendments, must be submitted by the permit granting authority to the Site Plan Review Board no less than twenty-one (21) days prior to the date of any public hearing scheduled in regard to said application or before the issuance of such permit not requiring a public hearing.
-The Board of Appeals, the Planning Board, the Building Inspector or any other Permit Granting Authority shall require a written advisory report from the Site Plan Review Board in considering said applications.
+- To conduct posted meetings with applicants or their appointed agent(s) and any other interested parties to review the information submitted by the applicant. - To request advice from other Town Boards, as necessary. - To report findings and recommendations in writing to the Board of Appeals, Planning Board, Building Inspector and the Zoning Enforcement Officer by the date of a posted public hearing on said application or within twenty days of receiving a complete application for any permit not requiring a public hearing (e.g. sign permit, building permit). - .02 Complete applications for Permits and Special Permits within the Coastal District, the Tisbury Island Road District and the Waterfront/Commercial District, and for any permits or Special Permits referenced by future by-law amendments, must be submitted by the permit granting authority to the Site Plan Review Board no less than twenty-one (21) days prior to the date of any public hearing scheduled in regard to said application or before the issuance of such permit not requiring a public hearing.
+The Board of Appeals, the Planning Board, the Building Inspector or any other Permit 10.00 ADMINISTRATION